cosmo3769/GDSC-ML-Resources/README.md

 # GDSC-ML-Resources

-This repo is for sharing resources about ML
+This repo is for sharing resources of machine learning/deep learning.